statecharts/statecharts.github.io/_glossary/self-transition.md

 For [compound states](compound-state.html){:.glossary} this means that all substates are exited, and any [initial states](initial-state.html){:.glossary} are entered.

-## xstate
+## XState

-In xstate, a self transition is defined as any other transition, listing the name of the state as usual:
+In XState, a self transition is defined as any other transition, listing the name of the state as usual:

 ```json
 "important_state": {